5.1 Assessment Domain Orientation for EPPP Part 1

 Key Takeaways

-• Assessment and diagnosis is a Part 1-Knowledge domain and accounts for 16% of the current Part 1 blueprint.
+• Assessment and diagnosis is a Part 1-Knowledge domain and accounts for roughly 16% of the current ASPPB content outline, tying it with the ethical/legal/professional domain as the largest content area.

-• Part 1 contains 225 total items, including 175 scored items and 50 unscored pretest items.
+• Part 1 contains 225 total items: 175 scored items plus 50 unscored pretest items, delivered in a 4 hour 15 minute appointment at Pearson VUE test centers.

-• Assessment items reward integration of psychometrics, interviewing, diagnosis, culture, ethics, and communication.
+• Assessment items reward integration of psychometrics, interviewing, diagnosis, culture, ethics, and communication rather than recall of test names.

 How Assessment and Diagnosis Fits the Current EPPP